sirehna/ssc/Readme.md

 [![Build Status](https://travis-ci.org/Gjacquenot/ssc.svg?branch=master)](https://travis-ci.org/Gjacquenot/ssc)
 [![codecov](https://codecov.io/gh/Gjacquenot/ssc/branch/master/graph/badge.svg)](https://codecov.io/gh/Gjacquenot/ssc)

+This package provides C++ utilities that are used in several projects at Sirehna.

+To use `ssc` for your own program, you can pull the associated docker image:

+    docker pull gjacquenot/ssc

+To build `ssc`, you can pull

+    docker pull gjacquenot/ssc_build

+These two images are based on Debian 8 and use GCC/G++/GFortran 4.9

 ## Description

-This package provides utilities that were used in several projects at Sirehna.
+This package contains:

 - **csv_file_reader**:         Reads CSV (comma-separated values) text files in a std::map.